MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-overview-retail-footfall-detection.md

 # Footfall detection solution

-This article provides an overview of a solution for implementing an AI-based footfall detection pattern.
-This pattern is useful for analyzing visitor traffic in retail stores.
+This article provides an overview for implementing an AI-based footfall detection solution.
+This solution is useful for analyzing visitor traffic in retail stores.
 The solution generates insights from real world actions, using Azure, Azure Stack, and the Custom Vision AI Dev Kit.

 ## Context and problem